atfzl/eslint-plugin-css-modules/README.md

 ## Rules

+* `css-modules/no-unused-class`: You must use all the classes defined in css/scss file.
-* `css-modules/no-unused-or-extra-class`: You must not use a non existing class and must use all existing classes from css/scss file.
+* `css-modules/no-undef-class`: You must not use a non existing class.

 ## Installation